ogroef/flickrset4joomla/README.md

 Flickrset for Joomla Component:
 ===============================

 This Joomla component supports both the Flickrset and AddFlickrsetButton plugins.
+The component is used to (dis)enable debugging by means of show messages on screen.
+This can be used to identify possible problems with the plugins.

 Flickrset Package: